bokulich-lab/moshpit-docs/moshpit_docs/chapters/mag-recovery.md

   --o-contigs contigs-0.qza \
   --verbose
 ```
-- Alternatively, you can also use qiime assembly assemble-spades to assemble contigs with `SPAdes`.
+- Alternatively, you can also use `qiime assembly assemble-spades` to assemble contigs with SPAdes.
 - `p-coassemble` parameter can be TRUE if you wish to co-assemble reads into contigs from all samples.

 ## Contig QC with QUAST